 Are you looking for a fun ESL game that makes something old and boring, new and fun?
 Then the Error Correction relay race might be the activity for you.
 It’s one of the best error correction ESL games that you might want to try out with your students.

-Keep on reading to find out more about why it’s one of my favourite ESL grammar games for kids, as well as adults.
+Keep on reading to find out more about why this relay race activity is one of my favourite ESL grammar games for kids, as well as adults.

 Error Correction Relay Race